openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 Link an instances with other instances
 ######################################

-Let us link now the simple Person instance we've created with metadata defined in an other instance.
-The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#contactinformation>`_ should link to an object of type "ContactInformation".
+Let us now link the minimal "Person" instance we've created with metadata defined in an other instance.
+The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#contactinformation>`_ is actually an edge that should link to an instance of type "ContactInformation".
 We will therefore have to create a second instance of type "ContactInformation".

-If we ckeck the constraints of the `"ContactInformation" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/contactInformation.html>`_, we learn that an instance of this type only has to have the property "email" defined through one value of data type "string".
+If we ckeck the constraints of the `"ContactInformation" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/contactInformation.html>`_, we learn that an instance of this type only requires the property "email" defined through a single value of data type "string".
 A respective "ContactInformation" instance could look like this:

 .. code-block:: json